agnes-lica/portifolio2.0/README.md

 ## How to start

 If you want to run this project localy you cand fork the project, copy it with the SSH key into your local server.
-Make sure to have the same ou superior version of angular in your work space.
+Make sure to have the same or superior version of angular in your work space.
 Then run `ng serve` to localy run the app.

 ## Organization